 Understanding Financial Aid:

-A Better Chance is not a scholarship organization and does not provide financial aid.
+A Better Chance is not a scholarship organization and does not provide financial aid for families to attend independent school.
 Financial aid is awarded to Scholars by the schools to which they are accepted.
-The amount of aid is determined by each school based on its guidelines and an examination of the candidate's family's total financial situation.
-It is expected that families will contribute in some way to their child's education.
-It is important to pay attention to deadlines; financial aid budgets disappear quickly so you must respond immediately to any request for further financial information.
+The amount of aid is determined by each school based on its guidelines and an examination of each family's total financial situation.
+It is expected that all families will contribute in some way to their child's education.
+It should be noted that the income of both parents/guardians will be taken into consideration by the schools as long as the whereabouts of each is known.
 Please note that financial information submitted to A Better Chance and its Member Schools is regarded as strictly confidential, and as such, will not be divulged to third parties.

 Applying for Financial Aid:

-The financial information you enter will result in a Report of Family Contribution (RFC).
+The financial information you enter on any of the instrumets above will result in a report.
 This report tells each school how much money your family can reasonable pay toward your child's education.
-On the application, it will ask which schools to send your RFC to.
-If you have not yet received your A Better Chance referral leltter, only select yourself and A Better Chance.
-Because our headquarters are located in New York, you will find A Better Chance listed with the New York schools.
-(On the paper version, A Better Chance's recipient code is 1024).
+On the application, you will be asked which schools should receive your report, if you have not yet received your A Better Chance referral leltter, only select yourself and A Better Chance.

 Asking Schools About Aid:

 Here are a few things to keep in mind as you prepare to ask schools questions about the financial aid process:

 DEADLINES – It is crucial not to miss deadlines in order to qualify for financial aid.
 Schools may not consider your child for financial aid or may provide reduced grants if you miss their deadlines.
 You need to be prepared weeks ahead of time to meet each school’s particular deadline.